lunisolar/magma/README.md

 ### Features

 + More of functional interfaces
-   + More primitive types are supported
+   + More primitive types supported
    + More combinations of arguments.
    + List of interfaces:
       + [action](http://lunisolar.eu/magma/all-functions/actions)